Welcome to RE:PRINT (the online archive of twenty-something-year-old-music-journalist-me for Minneapolis print publications City’s Tone and Pulse).

 Guest Editor: Peter Scholtes

-The rest of the songs from his gritty debut glide by seamlessly: a sensual rendition of “Venus In Furs” drew long cat calls; “Sunny Day” was another beautifully melancholy stand out that left a handful of attendees in tears.
+The rest of the songs from his gritty debut glide by seamlessly: a sensual rendition of “Venus In Furs” drew long cat calls and “Sunny Day” was a beautiful, melancholy stand out that left a handful of attendees in tears.

 DAVE NAVARRO – FIRST AVENUE NIGHTCLUB – 09/09/01 | IMAGE: J. MILTON/PHOTOS ON FIRE

-After closing his emotionally charged set with X’s “Los Angeles“, Dave was cool enough to catch up with weirdo music journalist me.
-Here’s the transcript.
+After closing his emotionally charged set with X’s “Los Angeles”, Dave made time to catch up and proof our previously recorded interview.
+Here’s the transcript:

 Brooke Calder: Trust No One underlines an incredibly intense period in your creative and private life.
-Did you have any reservations about being that direct with people and was it a painful process?
+Did you have reservations regarding being that open about things?

 Dave Navarro: Writing the songs from start to finish was a different side of things.
-More . . . intellectual.
-It was definitely an emotional purge- an exorcism, if you will.
+More… intellectual.
+It was definitely an emotional purge.
 I had no reservations, you just can’t.
 Let me put it this way: A reserved artist isn’t an artist that speaks to me.

-BC: Regarding unreserved artists, many readers are familiar with your work in Jane’s, Chili Peppers and your riffs on Alanis Morissette’s “You Oughta Know.”
-Having been a solo artist, a studio talent and part of a band, what are the pros and cons of each?
+BC: Speaking of unreserved artists, many readers are familiar with your work in Jane’s, Chili Peppers and your riffs on Alanis Morissette’s “You Oughta Know.”
+Having been part of a band, a studio talent and now a solo artist, what are the pros and cons of each?

 DN: I don’t think there’s any cons, just different aspects.
 Life is too short to focus on the cons!

 BC: I like that.
-Slightly off-topic, but I read you were once in marching band.
+Slightly off-topic, but read you were in marching band.
 When did you join?

-DN: The age of 11- I thought that would be fun to do.
-It has been a lot of fun!
+DN: The age of 11.
+I thought that would be fun to do… It was cool.

 BC: Dave, what’s your next tour stop?